pip-services/pip-services-docs/content/en/python/commons/config/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    A package containing interfaces and methods to create configuration objects.
+    A package containing  a set of classes and interfaces that allows you add configurations to components.
 ---
 ---